Tai Teg – Affordable housing

 - aimed for people who are working and don’t totally rely on benefits.

-- rent is based on Local Housing Allowance or 80% of the open market rent.
+- rent is relevant within Local Housing Allowance or no more than 80% of the open market rent.

-- a month’s rent and a month’s deposit will usually be needed.
+- a month’s rent must be paid in advance and a sum equal to a month’s rent will be taken as deposit.

 It can help you if you can’t afford to buy a property.